packit/packit.dev/content/docs/guide.md

     $ sudo dnf config-manager --set-enabled powertools
     $ sudo dnf install packit

-We publish packit to PyPI and it's available as `packitos` project — **packit at PyPI is something different**.

-    $ pip3 install --user packitos

 You can also help us test the latest development snapshot by installing packit built from the master branch in Copr: